entailor/pytailor/docs/tutorials/example01_hello_world.md

-### pyTailor Tutorial 1
-This is the Hello world example for pyTailor.
+This is the Hello world example for pytailor.

 This example introduces the following NEW concepts: